 Curtin recognises the complex issues facing the Western Australian health system, its workforce and the need for more doctors to be “generalists” in their orientation.
 This means we are committed to producing graduates who are better equipped to meet community needs, with primary care expertise, strong leadership skills and the ability to operate effectively in interprofessional care teams.

-What jobs can the Bachelor of Medicine, Bachelor of Surgery lead to?
+What jobs can the Medicine, Surgery lead to?

 - Medical practitioner.